stastnypremysl/lsql-csv/README.md

 #### Quote chars
 There are 3 quotes (\`, " and ') used in Lsql. " and ' are always quoting a string.
 The \` quote is used for quoting symbol names.

 These chars can be used for fast appending.
-If two atoms are written without space and are separated using the quotes, they will be appended.
+If two atoms inside SELECT_EXPR are written without space and are separated using the quotes, they will be appended.
 For example `abc"abc"` means: append column abc to the string abc.

 #### Constants
 There are 3 types of constants.
 String, Double and Int.
 Everything quoted in " or ' is always String constant.
 Numbers without `[0-9]+` are considered Int constant and numbers `[0-9]+.[0-9]+` Double constant.